mcuadros/ofelia/README.md

 - `slack-webhook` - URL of the slack webhook.
 - `slack-only-on-error` - only send a slack message if the execution was not successful.

+- `teams-webhook` - URL of the Teams incoming webhook.
+- `teams-only-on-error` - only send a Teams message if the execution was not successful.

 ### Overlap
 **Ofelia** can prevent that a job is run twice in parallel (e.g. if the first execution didn't complete before a second execution was scheduled.
 If a job has the option `no-overlap` set, it will not be run concurrently.